pyeventsourcing/eventsourcing/docs/topics/process.rst

         assert not commands.repository[cmd_id].is_done

+The command aggregate functions as above, and because the system isn't yet running, the command remains not done.

 ..
 Todo: Command logging process application, that is presented
 .. as being suitable for use in both a multi-threaded Web
 .. application server, and a worker queue processing stuff, the